 - Hotel in Aguas Calientes with private bathroom and hot water

 - Entrance tickets to Machu Picchu National Park

 - Bus tickets from the town of Aguas Calientes to Machu Picchu and Machu Picchu to Aguas Calientes.

-- Train ticket from Aguas Calientes to Cusco
+- Train ticket and transfer from Aguas Calientes to Cusco

 - International airfare to and from Lima

 - Domestic airfare from Lima to Cusco and Cusco to Lima

 - Hotel in Cusco (can be arranged on request)

 - Personal equipment for trekking (daypack, sleeping bag - bring your own or rent for $20 pp, but please bring bag liner)

 - Trekking poles (can be rented for $20 pp)